2020-2021 Preschool FAQ

 How do I set up a lunch account for my child?

 You will need your students date of birth as well as their student ID number to create a Titan account.
 You can get your child’s student ID number from their preschool teacher.
 More information can be found on our Food & Nutrition page

-Preschool students will have an option to attend school online.
-Parents will pay the half-day rate for the online option and will need to commit to attending online for the entire first quarter (August 11-October 2)
+Preschool students will have the option to continue to attend school online.
+Parents will pay the half-day rate for the online option and will need to commit to attending online for the entire second quarter (October 12-December 18)

 Will a laptop be provided for my preschooler?